yashjakhotiya/blog/_posts/2020-12-20-container-runtimes.md

 System calls serve as APIs for all **userland** software to interact with the kernel.
 In the Linux world, all distros (a bit simplification here) run the same kernel.
 This makes it possible for the _userland software coming from Ubuntu to talk to a CentOS kernel_.

-What you see inside a Dockerfile, which gets installed in the built image, is not a full-fledged OS.
-It is the trimmed-down version of the userland software of the OS, bare enough to talk to the host's kernel.
+What you see inside a Dockerfile, which gets installed in the built image, is **not a full-fledged OS**.
+It is the trimmed-down version of the userland software of the OS, _bare enough to talk to the host's kernel_.
 It is not uncommon to see containers with Ubuntu, CentOS, and Debian base run parallely on a RHEL7 host.

 # Ok.
 I am curious.
 How is this implemented?